Moulberry/SBCustomMobTex/README.md

 ## About the mod
 This mod aims to the problem where SkyBlock mobs cannot be retextured by OptiFine because they're not renamed, only their armor stands.
+Mob armor and weapons are also renamed so that they can also be retextured.
+Mob renaming might not be 100% accurate.

 ## Usage
 This is a Forge mod.
 Simply download one of it's versions' .jars from [Releases](https://github.com/Moulberry/SBCustomMobTex/releases) and put it in your mods folder.